dparksports/spconv/README.md

+# Fixes
+- Fixes "No CMAKE_CUDA_COMPILER could be found"

 # SpConv: PyTorch Spatially Sparse Convolution Library

 This is a spatially sparse convolution library like [SparseConvNet](https://github.com/facebookresearch/SparseConvNet) but faster and easy to read.
 This library provide sparse convolution/transposed, submanifold convolution, inverse convolution and sparse maxpool.